newrelic/newrelic-databricks-integration/README.md

 ### Consumption & Cost Data

-The New Relic Databricks integration can collect Databricks consumption and cost related data from the Databricks [system tables](https://docs.databricks.com/en/admin/system-tables/index.html).
+The Databricks Integration can collect Databricks consumption and cost related data from the Databricks [system tables](https://docs.databricks.com/en/admin/system-tables/index.html).
 This data can be used to show Databricks DBU consumption metrics and estimated Databricks costs directly within New Relic.